RISE Sleep Tracker

 13. Alcohol

-We all know we won’t be feeling our best when hungover, but alcohol affects your sleep, and therefore energy, in more ways than that.
+You’ll feel tired in the morning when hungover, but alcohol affects your sleep and energy in more ways than that:

-What’s more, binge drinking has been linked to insomnia, and alcohol can also cause you to snore and develop sleep apnea.
+• Alcohol can cause you to snore and develop sleep apnea.

-We’ve covered how long before bed you should stop drinking alcohol here.
+We’ve covered more on why you can’t sleep after drinking alcohol here.

 14. Lack of Exercise